 In California, the objective test is used to determine entrapment.
 The theory here is that the entrapment defense was created in order to impose responsible limitations on the actions of government agents in investigating and prosecuting criminal behavior.
 With this test, the courts scrutinize the level of government involvement in the criminal actions to determine if the officers acted in such a way that they would, in a usual case, affirmatively create crime where none would have existed without their actions.
 The individual state of mind of the defendant is not material and the term objective is used.

 In California, entrapment is a defense if conducted by law enforcement agents that would likely induce a normally law-abiding person to commit a crime induced the defendant to commit a charged crime.
 The defendant has the burden of proving entrapment by a preponderance of the evidence.
 Law enforcement agents are allowed to provide an opportunity for the commission of a crime, but they cannot induce people to commit crimes by engaging in overbearing conduct such as badgering, coaxing or cajoling, importuning, or other acts likely to induce a normally law-abiding person to commit a crime.

-If you feel you were a victim of an entrapment case and would like to learn more about California entrapment laws or seek legal defense, contact an experienced Santa Rosa Criminal Defense Attorney at the Law Office of Carolyn Vandyk today at (707) 528-1100.
+If you feel you were a victim of an entrapment case and would like to learn more about California entrapment laws or seek legal defense, contact an experienced Santa Rosa Criminal Defense Attorney at Vandyk Law today at (707) 528-1100.
 We are located in Santa Rosa and serve all of Sonoma County.